top of page

 Duration, Locations, Mentorship, and Costs

 Training within Temenos Eromenos is offered in Utrecht, the Netherlands, and can also take place in Halle (Saale), Germany.
-Students are personally guided by Minos Alexias, who provides mentorship, guidance, and instruction throughout the training process.

 One of the principles of the tradition is that spiritual training is not a commercial activity.
 For this reason, there is no tuition fee or “lesson fee” for the training itself.
-The role of the Minos is to guide and support students on the path, and he remains available to them for questions, guidance, and spiritual support throughout their development.
+Apart from your own commitment and dedication, the training itself is free of charge.

 Students are, however, responsible for their own personal expenses, which may include: